Omnisxiii2/HMaLSN-submod-for-DIP/README.md

 All versions of this submod will be saved and backed up here; however this submod was created when 3a9 was the current version and I will not be making versions for any DIP version older than this.
 You may freely use this in your own work.
 I appreciate credit but it is not necessary (let's be real, doing this wasn't hard codewise, the real work was tons of Google).

+To use, simply download all of these files, then replace the mod's original files with matching names with these.
+Replacing English.lng is not required for this mod, but does contain slightly revised campaign text.
+You may choose to only replace shipNames if you wish to keep the full governments as in vanilla and use only the updated ship name pools.